In this blog we will explain how to:

 - Filter the dashboard by a demographic / metadata field

-- Exporting reporting pages to PDFs
+- Export analytics pages to PDF

 Workify’s Advanced Analytics dashboard was developed to give companies the ability to gain insights and answer questions around engagement data.
 The inspiration behind Workify’s reporting feature is to enable companies to view data in an easy to understand format, while also giving the ability to gain in-depth understanding of the data.

 To access the Advanced Analytics dashboards for any Engagement or custom survey: